Jasper-Ty/dotfiles/README.md

 This holds configs for my setup.
 My laptop (Thinkpad X13 Gen 2a) is the source of truth.
 I took lots of inspiration on the scripting side from [James Shackleford's dotfiles](https://github.com/tshack/dotfiles).

+This is still very much a work in progress!
+Hope to iron this out in grad school.

 This setup is partially replicated on my Desktop PC, my Raspberry Pi, and on a VPS I maintain.

 ## Info